ronakupadhyaya/Slapjack/README.md

 ### Implementing Persistence

 Go to the bottom of your `game.js` file and take a look at the persistence functions we have built in for you.
 Determine where you need to call `this.persist()` in your game to save the game state!

+ **Bonus:** Deploy, deploy, deploy! before we deploy, we need to implement the reset button... in a way that will allow us to deploy to Heroku and play with your friends.